jaredchua32/jcSlider/wiki/jSlider_basics.md

-2. Move the last image to the end of the slider and update the current image index and activate the next button (left or right, whichever is chosen by jSlider - will be explained in the nav buttons section).
+2. Move the last image to the end of the slider and update the current image index and activate the next button (left or right, whichever is chosen by jcSlider - will be explained in the nav buttons section).

 3. Slide the image right.